Housing & Accommodation

 If you consider buying a house in the UK to use it as a capital investment, you should talk to a reliable expert who knows the real estate market really well.
 While there are no restrictions whatsoever on foreign ownership, you want to make sure that such an investment actually pays off.

-In many regions, the average price for buying a house in the UK has stagnated or even fallen since 2007.
-Therefore, it may take you a while until you can sell off your property at a profit.
-If you want to let it, be aware that rental yields in the UK are among the lowest in Europe (an estimated 3.5% of the property’s worth).
+After a rocky few years where the house market is concerned, house prices in the UK are once again on the rise, having risen 8.4% between 2015 and 2016.
+If you are planning on selling your property once you leave, keep a close eye on the market trends to ensure that you don’t end up losing money.
+If you are planning to let your property, be aware that rental yields in the UK are among the lowest in Europe (an estimated 4.2% of the property’s worth).
 However, buying a house in the UK as an investment depends a lot on the real estate market in different regions or individual cities.

-Housing prices in Northern Ireland, Scotland, and some parts of northern England are fairly low, with annual drops of 20% in a few counties.
-In the south of England, though, real estate prices keep on rising.
+Housing prices in Northern Ireland, Scotland, and some parts of northern England are rising, with the average price of a home standing at 284,000 GBP in 2016.
+In the south of England, though, real estate prices keep on rising at a greater rate, with the average price being 368,000 GBP.
 Unless the market develops a property bubble, buying a house in the English southwest, along the south coast, or in the southeast is going to be a sound investment.

 The Thames Valley and the natural beauty of the Cotwolds are (in)famous for their local property prices, especially on refurbished cottages and picturesque holiday homes.
 Even the rural quiet of East Anglia is marked by rising costs for buying a house in the UK.
 But it’s the Greater London Area that constitutes a real estate world of its own – especially in Central London.

 The general cost of living in the UK capital is high.
 Thus it does not come as a surprise that both property costs and annual rents in London are way above the national average.
-In the first quarter of 2013, buying a house in the UK capital was more than twice as expensive, and almost four times as high as the average in Northern Ireland.
+The Brexit vote, however, has worked in favor of property prices in London.
+In July 2016, the price of an average property in London fell by 30,000 GBP.

 Prime real estate areas of inner London, such as Chelsea, Kensington, Knightsbridge, Mayfair, or Westminster are the prerogative of the very wealthy.
 Still, foreign ownership is quite high in these boroughs.
 Top-tier executives, overseas diplomats, or international businesspeople working in the City might be able to afford a luxurious London townhouse for a million pounds – or far more, in some cases.